joshuajbouw/bevy_tilemap/README.md

 * Batched rendering of many tiles.

 ## Design
-This is not intended to be just another Tile Map.
+This is not intended to be just another Tilemap.
 It is meant to be a framework and extensible by design, like Bevy.
 As well as work done to keep it as close to Bevy API as possible while keeping in mind of Rust API best practices.
 It is not meant to be complicated and created to be simple to use but give enough